 - Only fireworks outdoors and away from buildings or vehicles.

 - Do not throw sparklers or fireworks at people.
 Stand at least 6 feet from other people using sparklers.

 - Do not drink alcohol and handle fireworks.

-Lexington’s Fourth of July Festival will include a professional fireworks display Monday, July 4 at 10 pm.
+Lexington’s Fourth of July activities will include a professional fireworks display on Monday, July 4 at 10 pm.
 Fireworks will be launched from the R.J.
 Corman railyard off Oliver Lewis Way in downtown Lexington.

 Here’a a handy graphic reminder about fireworks safety

 More information about the LFUCG Fireworks Ordinance

 Information about specific fireworks prohibited in Lexington as defined by KRS 227.702